gazanfar-ali/Mini-Projects-Repo/README.md

-## 📌 Mini Projects Repository
+## 📌 Mini Python Projects Repository

-Welcome to my **Mini Projects Repo** — a growing collection of small, practical coding projects built to sharpen my skills and explore new ideas.
+Welcome to my **Mini Python Projects Repo** — a growing collection of small, practical coding projects built with **Python** to sharpen my skills and explore new ideas.
 Each project is self-contained with clear code and simple instructions so you can run, learn, or extend it easily.

 ## 🚀 What’s Inside

-- ✅ Projects covering different concepts and tools
+- ✅ Python projects covering different concepts and tools
 - ✅ Organized folders with code and docs
 - ✅ Easy to browse, run, and reuse
 - ✅ More projects coming soon